SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_MACH-HD3.md

 ## How to use

-The element created with this driver has one data page, **User Memory**, which contains:
+The element created with this connector has one data page, **User Memory**, which contains:

 - The memory name drop-down list for both index and recall.
 - Save, clear, and reset buttons.